Tiagocl/Spotify-Clone/README.md

 ### 👨‍💻 How to Access the App

-There are two ways you can explore the project:
+There are 3 ways you can explore the project:

 ### **1.** Set Up Your Own App